Lightstreamer/Lightstreamer-kafka-connector/README.md

 - expressions must evaluate to a _scalar_ value, otherwise an error will be thrown during the extraction process.
 The error will be handled as per the [configured strategy](#recordextractionerrorstrategy).

-The _QuckStart_ [factory configuration](kafka-connector-project/kafka-connector/src/connector/dist/adapters.xml#L353) shows a basic example, where a simple _direct_ mapping has been defined between every attribute of the JSON record value and a Lightstreamer field with the same name.
+The [QuickStart] [factory configuration](kafka-connector-project/kafka-connector/src/connector/dist/adapters.xml#L353) shows a basic example, where a simple _direct_ mapping has been defined between every attribute of the JSON record value and a Lightstreamer field with the same name.
 Of course, thanks to the _Data Extraction Language_, more complex mapping can be employed.

 ```xml
 ...